vigour-io/boilerplate-module/README.md

 - `0.x.0` *minor* for added features
 - `0.0.x` *patch* for internal changes or bug fixes

-allways use the carret `^2.0.0` for dependencies, this update minor and patch version automaticly
+allways use the carret `^2.0.0` for dependencies, this updates minor and patch version automaticly

 -
 ###Naming